cesars-pizza/All-Version-Minecraft-Server/README.md

 Teleports to a specific plot.
 Can teleport to plots outside of the 256 x 256 classic world (This is an unitentional feature of the classic client and can cause the game to run out of memory and crash).

+### /settings

+Allows for the modification of player settings

+plotInfo: Whether or not to show info of other players plots when being entered.
+Can be set to enable or disable.

 ## Copyright

 This project does not use any code sourced directly from Minecraft.
 It simply follows a protocol found within the game.